ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

         cd C:\Instrument\Apps\EPICS
         create_icp_binaries

-    Register the DAE as per the instructions in [the getting started guide](First-time-installing-and-building-(Windows)#configure-dae-for-simulation-mode-on-developers-computer)
+    Register the DAE as per the instructions in [the getting started guide](First-time-installing-and-building-(Windows)#configure-dae-for-simulation-mode-on-developers-computer).

 - **install** If the instrument is not on the list of known instruments already (i.e. for switching the GUI), follow the instructions [here](Making an Instrument Available from the GUI).